Places to visit in Kyiv: A guide for independent travellers

 Nearest metro station: Poshtova Ploshcha

-Kiev River Port Podil neighbourhood Kiev Ukraine-1.jpg
+Kiev River Port Podil neighbourhood Kiev Ukraine-1.1

 Kyiv River Port, Kyiv